flekschas/higlass-jupyter/README.md

 HiGlass Widget Extension for your Jupyter Notebook

-Jupyter and NB Extensions
+Jupyter and Notebook Extensions
 -------------------------
 First make sure you have Jupyter Notebook and the [Widgets](https://ipywidgets.readthedocs.io/en/stable/) Notebook Extension installed.
 If you are using a virtual environment such as a conda environment, it is best to always add the `--sys-prefix` option when registering nbextensions so that the extension code is registered under the environment's prefix, `{sys.prefix}/share/jupyter/nbextensions/`.

 	$ pip install jupyter[complete]
 	$ jupyter nbextension enable --py --sys-prefix widgetsnbextension

-Optionally, the following [community extension package](http://jupyter-contrib-nbextensions.readthedocs.io/en/latest/) adds the nbextension panel to your Jupyter Notebook App.
+Optionally, the following [Unofficial Community Extensions](http://jupyter-contrib-nbextensions.readthedocs.io/en/latest/) package adds the nbextension panel to your Jupyter Notebook App, as well as a bunch of other extensions.
 Not necessary, but nice to have.

 	$ pip install jupyter_contrib_nbextensions
 	$ jupyter contrib nbextension install --sys-prefix